 Intended outcome Success criteria School will continue to embed strong data systems, analyse results and make sure everyone acts on them All recovery programmes and interventions will be data driven.
 Increased numbers of disadvantaged children will be age expected and above.
 All staff will continue to know the end of year targets for all children in their class.

-- All staff will continue to use data effectively to ensure disadvantaged children make good progress from their starting points. - Pupil progress will be at least good due to gaps in learning being quickly identified and filled.
+Teachers and support staff will be aware of targets through regular PP meetings highlighting disadvantaged children.
+All staff will continue to use data effectively to ensure disadvantaged children make good progress from their starting points.
+Pupil progress will be at least good due to gaps in learning being quickly identified and filled.